DanLeiria/from-watts-to-clustering/README.md

 - ``func02-kshape.R``: Perform the k-shape clustering.

 ## Folder: renv
-Project dependency management using the **renv** package.
-Contains:
+Project dependency management using the **renv** package, it contains:
 - renv.lock file listing exact package versions used in the project.
 - The local renv library with project-specific installed packages.